Sun Country Airlines: Apollo Global Management ownership (2017–2025)

-On December 14, 2017, the Davis brothers announced they would sell the airline to funds affiliated with the New York City-based Apollo Global Management for an undisclosed amount.
+Under Bricker's leadership, Sun Country transitioned from private to public ownership, navigated the COVID-19 pandemic, and shifted toward an ultra-low-cost carrier business model.
+During this period, the airline improved its profitability, expanded its scale of operations, and pursued strategies intended to reduce exposure to the volatility of the airline industry.

-On December 17, 2019, Amazon Air bought a minority stake in Sun Country from Apollo, and announced plans for the airline to operate cargo flights under the Amazon Air brand.
-Sun Country initially operated ten cargo jets for Amazon Air, operating its first cargo flight for Amazon in May 2020.
+Funds affiliated with the private equity firm Apollo Global Management acquired Sun Country in December 2017 for an undisclosed amount.
+In December 2019, Amazon Air purchased a minority stake in the airline from Apollo and announced plans for Sun Country to operate cargo flights on Amazon's behalf.
+Sun Country initially operated ten cargo aircraft for Amazon and launched its first cargo flight in May 2020.

-On March 17, 2021, Sun Country became publicly listed and traded on the NASDAQ under the ticker symbol SNCY.
+Sun Country became a publicly traded company on March 17, 2021, listing on the NASDAQ under the ticker symbol SNCY.

-As of June 2024, Sun Country's cargo fleet operated under contract with Amazon Air had grown to 12 airframes.
-On June 20, 2024, Sun Country and Amazon Air announced an extension of their contract to 2030.
-Under this new contract, Amazon Air will transfer an additional eight 737-800BCF aircraft to Sun Country, increasing the airline's cargo fleet to 20 airframes.
+By June 2024, the airline operated 12 cargo aircraft under contract with Amazon Air.
+The two companies later extended their agreement through 2030, with Amazon agreeing to transfer eight additional Boeing 737-800BCF aircraft to Sun Country, increasing the cargo fleet to 20 aircraft.

-In February 2025, Apollo Global sold its remaining shares of the airline in a secondary public offering transaction.
+Apollo Global sold its remaining shares in Sun Country through a secondary public offering in February 2025.